natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-4S%20Phantom%20II.md

 Being a slightly upgraded F-4J, the F-4S retains many of its predecessor's defining characteristics.

 The main difference between the two is the F-4S' leading edge wing slats.
-These greatly increase manoeuvrability, but as a side affect decrease energy retention.
-Even with improved manoeuvrability, the F-4S still does not pull hard enough to competitively dogfight.
+These greatly increase manoeuvrability, but as a side effect decrease energy retention.
+Even with improved manoeuvrability, the F-4S still does not pull hard enough to competitively dogfight most opponents, but it's good enough that you can potentially last in an extended engagement with a single enemy until an ally comes to your rescue.
+The sturdy construction of the F-4S' airframe even allows you to take a few hits from 20 mm rounds and remain in a flyable state.

 The most powerful aspect of the F-4S is its weaponry.
 For IR-guided missiles, it carries AIM-9Hs.
-Even though they have mediocre performance (max overload 18G), their respectable range and long guidance time makes them ideal for picking off inattentive players or AI planes.
-The crowning glory of the F-4S' arsenal is the AIM-7F.
+Even though they have mediocre turn performance (max overload 18G), their respectable range and long guidance time makes them ideal for picking off inattentive players or AI planes.
+The crown jewel of the F-4S' arsenal however is the AIM-7F.
+With effective usage of the Pulse Doppler and ACM modes, the F-4S can confidently go into battle with an all-Sparrow loadout and not feel limited at closer engagement ranges.
+The AIM-7F is able to reliably hit targets from a minimum of 3 km in head ons, all the way out to a maximum of 25-30 km in good conditions with Pulse Doppler active (any further than that will require some luck.)
+Head on snapshots from less than 3 km can be done, but you'll be pushing the limits of both your radar's lock speed and the Sparrow's 25G pull limit.

+Your biggest threats will be the F-14A / B, the MiG-29, and the Yak-141.
+All three gravely outclass you in BVR combat; the F-14s due to their massive, highly advanced radar and long-range Phoenix missiles, while the MiG-29 and Yak-141 carry the R-27ER, arguably the best SARH missile currently in War Thunder.
+The F-14s and MiG-29 also have you massively beat in a dogfight; both being able to comfortably sit inside your turning circle and either shoot at you with their guns or fire off a missile, so catching these opponents off guard or while they're distracted will aid in you(r) (and your team's) survival.
+The Yak-141 on the other hand, while boasting phenomenal acceleration, has a very low top speed for its BR; it can barely break the sound barrier, and suffers from atrocious energy retention.
+You will have no issue beating the 141 in a 1 on 1 dogfight thanks to your upgraded manoeuvrability, just as long as you remember that the 141 is a VTOL aircraft, and may get creative with their manoeuvres out of desperation.

+Base bombing is, as expected for the Phantoms, and no exception to the F-4S, a completely viable strategy thanks to its impressive bomb load.
+It also has some merit in attacking ground targets, as it can carry a ludicrous amount of Mighty Mouse rockets (Up to a maximum of 247 if you wish to forgo the gun pod) that are very easy to aim thanks to having a CCIP for them, and you can still carry 4 Sparrows to have a strong weapon against enemy aircraft.
+Avoid SPAA vehicles in the convoys like the plague, as getting too close may spell an untimely return to the hangar, and the lack of guided munitions means you have to get close to or within their range to deal with them, either with bombs or rockets.

 ===  Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''

 * Powerful pulse-Doppler radar
+* HMD allows significant off-boresight tracking for both the AIM-7F and AIM-9H
-* Can carry 8 air-to-air missiles
+* Can carry up to 8 air-to-air missiles
-** One of the best SARH missiles at 11.3
+* One of the best SARH missiles at 11.3
 * Can take off and land on aircraft carrier
-* A wide range of suspended armaments, suitable for any playstyle ** Can carry enough bombs to destroy a base without significantly affecting its flight performance
+* A wide range of suspended armaments, suitable for any playstyle
+* Can carry enough bombs to destroy a base without significantly affecting its flight performance

 '''Cons:'''

 * Doesn't have an internal gun
 * The external gun pod negatively affects flight performance
+* Can't carry a gun pod and drop tank at the same time as they share the same hardpoint
 * Quite large and heavy compared to other fighters at its rank
+* Fires will very rapidly destroy the airframe, and effectiveness of the extinguishers is questionable
+* Lack of guided munitions limits its potential in Ground Battles
+* 60 countermeasures is mediocre in uptiers, which this aircraft sees extremely often

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->